-Unit of Measurement Baseline Benchmark Outcome Benchmark Achieved?
+Unit of Measurement Measurement Baseline Outcome Benchmark Achieved?
 Report the following information separately for each category: (6) Other - Households with earned income.
 Households with earned income prior to implementation of the activity - 1,241.
-Households with earned income after implementation - 1,253 Actual head(s) of households in < <category name="">> after implementation of the activity (number) = 1,387</category> The outcome exceeds the benchmark.
+Households with earned income after implementation - 1,253 Actual head(s) of households with earned income after implementation of the activity (number) = 1,449 The outcome exceeds the benchmark.
 Percentage of households with earned income prior to implementation - 21%.
 Percentage of households with earned income prior to implementation - 22%.
-Actual percentage of total work-able households with earned income after implementation of the activity (percent) = 22.6% The outcome meets the benchmark.
+Actual percentage of total households with earned income after implementation of the activity (percent) 23.7% The outcome exceeds the benchmark.

 SS #4: Households Removed from Temporary Assistance for Needy Families (TANF) Unit of Measurement Baseline Benchmark Outcome Benchmark Achieved?
 Number of households receiving TANF assistance (decrease).
-Households receiving TANF prior to implementation of the activity - 546 Expected number of households receiving TANF after implementation of the activity - 500 Actual households receiving TANF after implementation of the activity - 349 The outcome exceeds the benchmark.
+Households receiving TANF prior to implementation of the activity - 546 Expected number of households receiving TANF after implementation of the activity - 500 Actual households receiving TANF after implementation of the activity - 320 The outcome exceeds the benchmark.

-SS #6: Reducing Per Unit Subsidy Costs for Participating Households Unit of Measurement Baseline Benchmark Outcome Benchmark Achieved?
+SS #6: Reducing Per Unit Subsidy Costs for Participating Households Unit of Measurement Baseline Benchmark Achieved?
 Average amount of Section 8 and/or 9 subsidy per household affected by this policy in dollars (decrease).
-Average subsidy per household affected by this policy prior to implementation of the activity (in dollars) = \$306.00 Expected average subsidy per household affected by this policy after implementation of the activity (in dollars).
-Actual average subsidy per household affected by this policy after implementation of the activity (in dollars) = \$261.00 The outcome meets the benchmark.
+Average subsidy per household affected by this policy prior to implementation of the activity (in dollars) = \$306.00 Expected average subsidy per household affected by this policy after implementation of the activity (in dollars). \$321.00 Actual average subsidy per household affected by this policy after implementation of the activity (in dollars) = \$288.85 The outcome exceeds the benchmark.